×

 We asked people in Uruguay if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be aware of cultural differences when visiting Uruguay.
 It is important to be respectful of local customs and traditions.
 It is considered rude to be late for appointments or social engagements.
 It is also important to dress modestly and avoid wearing revealing clothing.
 It is also important to be aware of the local language and to avoid speaking English in public.
 It is also important to be aware of the local customs regarding physical contact, as it is considered inappropriate to touch someone without their permission.
-Finally, it is important to be aware of the local customs regarding alcohol consumption, as it is considered inappropriate to drink in public," said one expat who made the move to Uruguay.
+Finally, it is important to be aware of the local customs regarding alcohol consumption, as it is considered inappropriate to drink in public," explained one expat living in Uruguay.

 "Not here in Uruguay, but many in Thailand I would rather forget...
 Because I had a migraine, my son went to a friend's restaurant alone & met an "undisclosed ladyboy."
-We ended up cutting our visit short as a result..," explained one foreigner living in Punta del Diablo, Uruguay.
+We ended up cutting our visit short as a result..," said one person in Punta del Diablo.

 What are healthcare services like in Uruguay?